thomas051083/psd-psw/_pswlf-2020/0a-occ.md

       <br>
       <br>Learn about Geospatial information & technology, and SLA’s role in driving Geospatial development in Singapore.
       <br>Learning outcomes:
-      <br>* Understand what geospatial information is and its uses.
+      <br>∙ Understand what geospatial information is and its uses.
-      <br>* Recognise how SLA drive geospatial awareness and capacity building for the government, people and industry.
+      <br>∙ Recognise how SLA drive geospatial awareness and capacity building for the government, people and industry.
       <br>
       <a href="http://www.csc.gov.sg">Click here to register.</a>
     </td>